Quasi-maximum likelihood estimation for scalable ARMA models: Introduction

-Our main contributions are threefold.
-First, we propose the least squares and quasi-maximum likelihood estimation methods for the scalable ARMA model, and establish their consistency and asymptotic normality under weaker moment conditions instead of the sub-Gaussian error assumption.
-We prove that the quasi-maximum likelihood estimation (QMLE) is asymptotically more efficient than the least squares estimation (LSE) for general situations, by investigating their asymptotic relative efficiency.
-Second, we provide computationally efficient block coordinate descent (BCD) algorithms to search for both LSE and QMLE.
-Third, we introduce a Bayesian information criterion (BIC) for order selection of scalable ARMA models, and derive its selection consistency based on both estimators by carefully discussing on the model identification condition.
-All theoretical results are validated through simulation studies, and the computational efficiency of scalable ARMA models estimated by BCD algorithms is demonstrated by simulation comparison with VARMA models.
-Moreover, the merits of scalable ARMA models and the proposed inference tools are illustrated by exploring the causal relationship among six macroeconomic variables, as well as the forecasting comparison with VAR and VARMA models.
+Our main contributions can be summarized as follows: (i) we develop the quasi-maximum likelihood estimation (QMLE) for the scalable ARMA model, establishing its asymptotic properties under relaxed moment conditions.
+The asymptotic efficiency of the QMLE over the least squares estimation (LSE) is also rigorously confirmed; (ii) we propose a block coordinate descent (BCD) algorithm for the efficient computation of the QMLEs; (iii) we introduce an asymptotically consistent Bayesian information criterion (BIC) for model order selection.
+Moreover, simulation studies validate these theoretical results.
+Furthermore, the practical value of our proposed framework is highlighted by an empirical study on exploring the Granger-causal relationship among six macroeconomic variables, as well as the forecasting comparison with VAR and VARMA models.

-The remainder of this paper is organized as follows.
-Section \ref{Sec-Methodology} introduces the scalable ARMA model, and proposes the LSE and QMLE methods with theoretical guarantee.
-The asymptotic efficiency of the LSE and QMLE is also compared.
-Section \ref{Sec-Implementation} provides the BCD algorithms for both estimations and BIC for model selection.
-Simulation studies and an empirical example are provided in Sections \ref{Sec-Simulation} and \ref{Sec-Realdata}, respectively.
-The conclusion and discussion appear in Section \ref{Sec-Conclusion}.
-Technical proofs of all theorems and proposition are relegated to the Appendix.